chrisparnin/EngineeringBasics/Git.md

 git config credential.helper store
 ```

 However, this may store your credentials in plain text on your computer.
 There are other platform-specific credential.helpers that you can use to more securely store your credentials.
+It is also possible to generate [personal access tokens](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) that you can use authenicate instead of a passcode.

 An alternative approach is to use sshkeys.
 In this case, you have a public/private keypair, with the public key stored on GitHub.
 You then use a [different url pattern](https://help.github.com/articles/which-remote-url-should-i-use/) for your commands such as `git clone`.
 Instead of the `https://` prefix, you instead use `git@github.com:user/repo.git`.